catuhardoy/catuhardoy/README.md

 </br>
 </br>

-🌈🌈🌈I would love to develop myself in a company where inclusion and genre perspective are taken into account 🌈🌈🌈
+🌈🌈🌈 I would love to develop myself in a company where inclusion and genre perspective are taken into account 🌈🌈🌈

  📫 You can reach me : catalinahardoy@gmail.com